Business Continuity Plan Template

 Business continuity templates can be used in any industry for IT disaster recovery, continuity of customer-facing operations, and backup of transport & logistics operations.

-BCP serves as a guide for organizations on how to write a BCP that will effectively respond to potential business-disrupting events.
+BCP serves as a guide for organizations on creating an effective strategy for responding to potential business-disrupting events.
 Here are four key components of a BCP: